 • 15 core units

-• 3 selective units, consisting of:
+• 3 elective units, consisting of:

 • at least 2 units from the electives listed in the table below